Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models

-As discussed earlier, the size of the target window plays a crucial role while estimating motion winds.
-A target window of size $15 \times 15$ is adequate to estimate the constant wind field by tracking features across three consecutive time points.
-However, while estimating the rotational wind field using $15 \times 15$ windows, some of the target features move out of scene because of the non-uniformity in winds across space.
+As discussed in Section 4.2, the size of the target window plays a crucial role while estimating motion winds.
+For example, while estimating the rotational wind field using $15 \times 15$ (or smaller) windows, some of the target features move out of scene because of the non-uniformity in winds across space.
 In that scenario, both methods provide poor estimates of the wind field.
-As a result, we use target windows of size $25 \times 25$ while estimating the rotational wind field.
-Table \ref{mytable2} compares the average performance of the algorithms and their smoothed versions over $N = 100$ simulated data sets.
-Figures \ref{fig1} and \ref{fig2} show the respective true wind fields (in red) along with the raw and smoothed estimates obtained using both algorithms (in blue) for a single representative data set.
+Using larger target windows, such as windows of size $25 \times 25$, fixes the problem to some extent.
+For rotational wind field, larger window size improves estimation of the wind fields.
+This is because the average of the rotational wind field over a window is equal to the wind vector at the center of the window.
+Figure \ref{fig2} shows the respective true wind fields (in red) along with the raw and smoothed estimates (in blue) from both methods for a single representative data set obtained using windows of size $25 \times 25$.
 The wind vectors are plotted for a subset of the $60^2$ locations in the spatial domain for clear visualization of the true and estimated fields.

-From the results, it can be seen that the STDM performs better than the DMWA in both scenarios.
-Also, smoothing the estimates gives us a much better representation of the wind fields compared to the raw estimates.
-While estimating non-uniform wind fields, selecting the window size requires balancing a trade-off between a window size that is large enough to capture targets moving through the scene yet small enough to satisfy the assumption that within the window the process is stationary with a constant drift.
+A major takeaway from the simulation studies is that while estimating non-uniform wind fields, selecting the window size requires balancing a trade-off between a window size that is large enough to capture targets moving through the scene yet small enough to satisfy the assumption that within the window the process is stationary with a constant drift.
 This motivates us to choose the window size using cross validation in the real-data analysis.